 - Digital TTL logic family uses Bipolar Junction Transistor as its main electronic component.

 That is all for now I hope this article would be helpful for you.
 In the next article I will come up with more interesting topics.
-Till then stay connected, keep reading and enjoy learning.
+Till then stay connected, keep reading and enjoy learning(basics of transistor).